edap/udk-3d-web-fundamentals/Readme.md

 ```

 - Intro to the scene Graph.
 - Exercise.
-Use `Group` to group objects and move them.
+Use `Group` to move/scale/rotate groups objects.

 ```
 const group = new THREE.Group()